schostac/De-Bruijn-Graph-Genome-Visualization/README.md

 ![Example](https://github.com/AndriiShostatskyi/De-Bruijn-Graph-Genome-Visualization/blob/master/imgExps/GraphExample1.png)

 #### Example of visualization # 2
-We can observer the graph has bubbles and a tip.
+We can observe the graph has bubbles and a tip.
 ![](https://github.com/AndriiShostatskyi/De-Bruijn-Graph-Genome-Visualization/blob/master/imgExps/GraphExample2.png)

 ### Example of visualization # 3
+We can observe the graph is quite dense, has bubbles and tips.
 ![](https://github.com/AndriiShostatskyi/De-Bruijn-Graph-Genome-Visualization/blob/master/imgExps/GraphExample3.png)